sidheshsahu/prodRAG/readme.md

 - test end-to-end PDF question answering
 - understand retrieval + generation flow differences
 - experiment with tracing, monitoring, and observability
-- create a base that can later be hardened for production

 ## Current State